Meta facebook tracking pixel

 • How long the changes last

-• How strong the changes are—for example, if you experience pain, how strong is it on a scale from 1 to 10, with 1 being the least amount of pain and 10 the most intense
+• How strong the changes are—for example, on a scale from 1 to 10, with 1 being the least amount of and 10 the most

 • How your daily activities are affected—did these changes keep you from sleeping, eating, walking, working or exercising?

 Ask for help.
-Your family members and friends will likely be an invaluable source of support at this time.
 If you’re sensitive to light and are not comfortable driving, ask friends and family members to take turns driving you to appointments.
-You may also ask for assistance in preparing meals and grocery shopping.
+You may also ask for assistance in preparing meals, grocery shopping and reading prescriptions.

-Speak to your health care providers about getting visual aids and support accessories for your home, including bath bars to maintain stability while washing, glasses to help reading or a cane or other device to assist with balance.
-Your provider or hospital social worker may also be able to provide information about home services such as home care to help you navigate the house and complete other tasks.
+Speak to your health care providers about getting visual aids and support accessories for your home.
+These may include bath bars to maintain stability while washing, glasses to help reading or a cane or other device to assist with balance.

 Talk to an oncology social worker.
-Oncology social workers provide emotional support for people with cancer and their loved ones.
-These professionals can help you cope with the challenges of a cancer diagnosis and guide you to resources.
+Oncology social workers provide emotional support and information for people with cancer and their loved ones.
 CancerCare offers free counseling and resource navigation from professional oncology social workers who understand the challenges faced by people with cancer and their caregivers.
 We can work with you one-on-one to develop strategies for coping with treatment and its side effects.

 Browse by Diagnosis